KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

     - A closure is a function that preserves the outer scope in its inner scope.
     - The closure is created when a child functions to keep the environment of the parent’s scope even after the parent’s function has already executed.

+    Short:
+    1. What: F Along with LX:ENV bundle...simple term ...we can access OFS from IFS..
+    2. IFS preserve OFS even if the parent func is already EXECUTED (IMP)
+    3. HoW: closure store (Ref T V) present inside the LSC *****IMP

 ```javascript